 This month I’d like to show you the changes the setting of Ednovean Farm has seen as it evolved from the combination of a Farmyard, a sand ménage and open field to the sub tropical gardens that you will find surrounding our home today.

-As it is quite a big garden now I’ve concentrated on the first “beginnings” when we started work to remodel the old farmyard near to the house into a series of Mediterranean inspired courtyard spaces.
+As it is quite a big garden now I’ve concentrated on the first “beginnings”.
+An exciting time when we started work to remodel the old farmyard, into a series of Mediterranean inspired courtyard spaces.

 1991 and the change began from a farmyard to garden

-We spent a year prior to our marriage in 1991 renovating a 17th century barn on the site before removing the concrete that surrounded our house and then proudly patted down the surrounding area as we made our first home together.
+We spent a year prior to our marriage in 1991 renovating a 17th century barn on the site.
+Finally we removed the concrete that surrounded our house and then proudly made our first home together.

 The Parterre and courtyard garden